A look at people killed during space missions

 On Feb.
 1, 2003, the space shuttle Columbia disintegrated over Texas while returning home, killing seven people.
 An investigation later found that foam that fell off the shuttle’s external tank during launch damaged the delicate tiles that protect the shuttle from getting too hot on re-entry.
 The crew was Commander Rick Husband, William McCool, Michael Anderson, David Brown, Kaplana Chawla, Laurel B. Clark and Israeli astronaut Ilan Ramon.

 On Jan.
 28, 1986, a faulty seal in a booster rocket led the space shuttle Challenger to explode 73 seconds after launch.
 Seven people died.
-They were Commander Richard Scobee, Michael J. Smith, Judith Resnik, Ellison Onizuka, Ronald McNair, Greg Jarvis and Christa McAuliffe, who was chosen to be the first teacher in space.
+They were Commander Richard Scobee, Michael J. Smith, Judith Resnik, Ellison Onizuka, Ronald McNair, Greg Jarvis and first teacher-in-space Christa McAuliffe.

 On June 30, 1971, three cosmonauts died on Soyuz 11 after undocking from the Salyut 1 space station.
 When their ship landed, it was opened and Georgi Dobrovolski, Viktor Patsayev and Vladislav Volkov were dead.
 Half an hour before the ship landed, a key valve opened and led to decompression and sudden death.